 - This land bridge was called Beringia.

-6. How Many Native American in USA – Native American Population
+6. How Many Native Americans in the USA – Native American Population

-- 5.4 Million native Americans live in USA.
+- 5.4 Million native Americans live in the USA.

 - The total population is estimated to be 50-100 million.

 - California has the largest population of Native Americans in the USA.